ChristopherWilks/snaptron-experiments/README.md

 # snaptron-experiments
 Contains code and scripts to re-create analyses from the Snaptron paper.
-Also contains a general purpose client for querying the Snpatron web services.
+Also contains a general purpose client for querying the Snaptron web services.

 Requirements: